instalar-raspbian-en-raspberry-pi-con-etcher

 Select the drive that corresponds to our SD/micro SD card

-When the process finishes, Etcher automatically verifies that the copy has been made correctly.
+When the process finishes, Etcher automatically verifies that the copy was performed correctly.

-Once the process is finished, the SD/micro SD card with Raspbian installed will be ready.
+Once the process is finished, we will have the SD/micro SD card ready with Raspbian installed.

 Bonus: Alternative in Linux

-In most Linux distributions, we do not need to use third-party tools to install the image on the SD/micro SD card.
-We will simply need the command line.
+In most Linux distributions we don’t need to use third-party tools to install the image onto the SD/micro SD card.
+We will simply need the command console.

 First, we determine the partition that corresponds to the card with the following command.